-34. Total energy use in the domestic sector in Tunbridge Wells borough was 895 GWh in 2016.
-Of this, gas accounted for 64% of consumption; electricity 25%; and petroleum products, manufactured fuels, and coal making up the remaining 11% (Figure 4).
+Total energy use in the domestic sector in Tunbridge Wells borough was 903 GWh in 2018.
+Of this, gas accounted for 65% of consumption; electricity 24%; and petroleum products, manufactured fuels, and coal making up the remaining 11% (Figure 4).

-Figure 4.
-Domestic fuel consumption by fuel type in 2016 (BEIS, 2019)
+Figure 4: Domestic fuel consumption by fuel type in 2018 (BEIS, 2020)

-35. Domestic gas consumption in Tunbridge Wells borough fell 20% between 2005 and 2016; from 713 GWh in 2005 to 573 GWh in 2016.
+3.6 Domestic gas consumption in Tunbridge Wells borough fell 17.5% between 2005 and 2018; from 713 GWh in 2005 to 588 GWh in 2018.
 However, domestic electricity consumption has not undergone the same downward trend, with consumption remaining largely constant in this period (Figure 5).

-Figure 5.
-Domestic gas and electricity consumption in Tunbridge Wells Borough (BEIS, 2019)
+Figure 5: Domestic gas and electricity consumption in Tunbridge Wells Borough (BEIS, 2019)

-36. The scale of growth forecast in the draft Local Plan will lead to greater energy demand10.
+3.7 The scale of growth forecast in the Pre-Submission Local Plan will lead to greater energy demand (see KCC (2017) Renewable Energy Action Plan: 2017 Update).
 Without mitigation, this will cause carbon emissions from the domestic sector to rise in line with predictions at county level (Figure 6).
 To offset this increase in demand there needs to be a significant increase in the use of low or zero emission technologies.